-There is an online silent auction leading up to the 10 a.m.
-March 29 physical auction in the Expo Center.
+A online silent auction is underway, leading up to the 10 a.m.
+March 29 physical auction in the Expo Center to clear the way for the National Cybersecurity Center in the building.
 Bidding is open to the public.
 Items include photography, restaurant and janitorial equipment, electronics, tools and more.

 “One man’s trash is another’s treasure,” said Nicklaus Diede, manager, Facilities Services.